 Lawn Substitute, Tolerant of Clay Soil

-Baccharis Pigeon Point' grows into a 1' by 12' wide dark-green groundcover.
+Baccharis Pigeon Point' grows into a 1' by 6' wide bright green groundcover.
 This is the preferred form of Dwarf Coyote Brush for slope stabilization and landscaping in almost all areas.
-Plant from gallons six to ten feet apart for a two year or so fill-in.
+Plant from gallons three to five feet apart for a two year or so fill-in.
 If you plant close together they grow over each other and you end up with a higher groundcover.
-'Pigeon Point' doesn't lose its bottom and seems to stay low and clean for at least ten to twelve years.
+'Pigeon Point' doesn't tend to get woody and seems to stay low and clean for at least ten to twelve years.
 Baccharis species are the nectary sources for most of the predatory wasps, native (small) butterflies and native flies.
-These plants sing' with life.
-They're great startups for bad sites, and the deep green carpet is pleasant to the eye.
+These plants 'sing' with life.
+They're great startups for bad sites, and the evergreen carpet is pleasant to the eye.
 Water about once every two weeks to wash the dust off of the foliage.
 Coyote Brush, like many native plants, hates dust.

 Horticultural selection B. pilularis: origin = cuttings (19 ) Pigeon Pt., north coast, San Mateo Co.; intro Ken Taylor Nursery 1975

 Please share your thoughts with us about this plant.
 We would like to hear about

 the good things and the problems.
 We also would appreciate seeing any photos and